HL7/cqf-measures/input/pages/introduction.md

 #### Quality Reporting Document Architecture (QRDA)
 {: #quality-reporting-document-architecture-(qrda)}

 [Quality Reporting Document Architecture (QRDA) Category I](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=35) is an HL7 standard that supports quality reporting at the individual patient level (referred to as QRDA Category I) and [Quality Reporting Document Architecture (QRDA) Category III](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=286) is an HL7 standard that supports quality reporting at the summary level (referred to as QRDA Category III).
-The aspects of QRDA related to reporting results are captured in the MeasureReport resource, while the aspects of QRDA representing patient information are captured by QI-Core.
+The aspects of QRDA related to reporting results are captured in the MeasureReport resource, while the aspects of QRDA representing patient data are captured by QI-Core.
 The FHIR Clinical Reasoning module replaces QRDA by defining the MeasureReport structure, and the [Data Exchange for Quality Measures Implementation Guide](http://hl7.org/fhir/us/davinci-deqm/) provides implementation guidance for measure reporting.